 How Strava measures and displays distance

 When a GPS file is uploaded, Strava takes the distance data recorded in the file and parses it into a data stream to calculate total distance, average speed, and max speed.
 Depending on which method for recording distance is used (see explanation below), that data will be reflected in the distance stream and thus on Strava.
 Under normal conditions, differences should be minimal when comparing distance or speed metrics on Strava versus the GPS device.
 Still, any minor inconsistencies are likely due to number crunching on both ends - Strava processes and analyzes the data in the file independently.
 In contrast, most GPS devices tabulate these values on the device itself.

 On Strava, distance contributes to your overall distance totals, whether in your Training Calendar, the bar graph on the Profile page, or your overall and yearly stats in the Profile sidebar.
-Additionally, distance readings contribute to your average speed, as average speed is calculated from distance over your total moving time.
+Additionally, distance readings contribute to your average speed, as average speed is calculated from a distance over your total moving time.
 Distance does not, however, contribute to your segments or segment times.
 Segment times are based on when you cross the start and endpoints of a segment.
 Therefore, distance is mostly a personal metric and statistic, except when Strava runs a distance-based challenge, like the monthly distance challenges, and in that case, the distance would be competitive.